jnschilling/in-demo-brochure/README.MD

 # in-demo-brochure
-Testing brochure edition for AIS equipment to Skipper
+Testing brochure edition for AIS equipment for the use of Skippers

 # Author of the electronic content ready for sphinx
 Jean-Noël Schilling